handeyeco/tech-blog/content/blog/volca-fm2-cart/index.md

 **Update 2024-12-14:** I thought it was weird that I couldn't find a web-based tool for sending SysEx, so I ended up making one: [SysEx Send](https://handeyeco.github.io/sysex-send/) ([Source](https://github.com/handeyeco/sysex-send)).
 The steps are basically the same as below except now you can use SysEx Send instead of SysEx Librarian.

+**Update 2024-12-15:** I noticed that the FM2 can store 64 presets, but a DX7 cart holds 32 presets.
+That means when sending a cart presets 1-32 are changed but presets 33-64 stay as factory presets.
+If anyone knows how to overwrite 33-64 via a SysEx dump, please let me know!

 ---

 **!!
 SENDING A CART WILL OVERWRITE THE PRESETS SAVED ON YOUR FM2 !!**